ujkuo/ujkuo.github.io/content/_index.md

-Outside academia, I have been a documentary and sports photographer/photojournalist for over five years, cat lover, tea addict, and LaTeX lover and promoter.
+Outside academia, I have been a documentary and sports photographer/photojournalist for over five years, cat lover, tea addict, $\LaTeX$ lover and promoter.
 Moreover,
 I also serve as a mentor and consultant for junior/senior high school students on the family relationship, study plans, and application strategies for over five years.